foghill/Phase2Project/README.md

 A Navbar provides access to additional components, such as Episode and Location pages.

 A Searchbar component allows users to search for specific characters throughout the entire dataset..

+### App.js Component

+The App.js component serves as the main application component, managing state and providing routing for the various other components within the app.

 ### CharacterContainer Component